 I’ll be speaking at CDA Presents the Art and Science of Dentistry on May [DATE OF YOUR SESSION] in Anaheim.
 With more than 160 courses and workshops, it’s going to be the ultimate learning event for dental professionals.
 Register now to join me: LINK

 Twitter

-I'm presenting at the most anticipated dental convention in the US at #CDAPresents from May 16 – 18, 2024 in Anaheim!
+I'm presenting at the most anticipated dental convention in the U.S. at #CDAPresents from May 16 – 18, 2024 in Anaheim!
 Register now to join me: LINK